Isaiah 1: Verse 18

-Come now, and let us reason together, saith the Lord:
+Come now, and let us reason together, saith the :

 though your sins be as scarlet, they shall be as white as snow;

 though they be red like crimson, they shall be as wool.

 The phrase "reason together" has a tone of "legal argument"; similar wording appears in Isaiah 43:26.

 God's lament and resolve (1:21–31)

-The theme of this part is the vanished glory as in a funeral dirge, lamenting the moral loss or justice, but not concerning the wealth.
+The theme of this part is the vanished glory as in a funeral dirge, lamenting the moral loss of justice, but not concerning the wealth.